ButikovAndrey/hitech_crypto/README.md

 <img width="1400" alt="Screenshot 2023-09-12 at 07 11 53" src="https://github.com/ButikovAndrey/hitech_crypto/assets/109460557/2c253a03-63c8-4b97-8224-80f3d4b53ee8">

-# Please keep in mind that all data reated with price will bee automatically updated in one minute (if you will not update it by yourself).
+### P.S.
+Please keep in mind that all data reated with price will bee automatically updated in one minute (if you will not update it by yourself).

-# Pinned coins stores in localStorage, so, you can loose it if you will open app in new browser (it was a part of the task)
+### P.P.S.
+Pinned coins stores in localStorage, so, you can loose it if you will open app in new browser (it was a part of the task)

 Thank you very much :)